What Do You Need for Compositional Generalization in Diffusion Planning?: Methodology

-It is important to note that locality through replanning and locality in the reverse-diffusion process are not identical, as the reverse diffusion process being several steps long means influence can be spread along a long trajectory through many local denoising steps.
+Note that fixed-memory replanning and local receptive fields in the reverse-diffusion process are not identical, as the many steps in the reverse diffusion process lets influence spread along a trajectory through many local denoising steps, shown in Appendix~\ref{appendix:propogation}.
 However, the similar mechanisms highlight how increasing the influence of nearby states in a given trajectory is important for composition.

-Replanning also ensures a form of positional equivariance when replanning with a fixed memory.
-Diffusion planners can condition their plans on past state observations in two ways: either by including it as an explicit condition to the diffusion network, usually combined with classifier-free guidance (CFG)~\cite{ho2021classifierfree}, or by inpainting $H_P$ states in the new generated trajectory.
-Full memory with inpainting does \emph{not} guarantee positional equivariance, as each state in the trajectory can end up only being drawn to the same position in the trajectory that they were seen in during training.
-However, replanning with a smaller history shifts the viewed positions of a particular segment of the trajectory over by $H_P$ steps.
-Paradoxically, this means models with strong replanning capability must already have some form of positional equivariance.
+Replanning also ensures a form of shift equivariance, as the diffusion model must be capable of generating chunks at any time-step in the trajectory.

-\textbf{Increasing Compositionality by Training Augmentation:} The next strategy to increase compositionality we address is \emph{training augmentation}, where the data is modified during training to give the model approximate learned invariance~\cite{biscione2021convolutional,shorten2019survey}.
-The most common approach to approximating locality is simply manually stitching together trajectories in the training set randomly \cite{ghugare2024closing,char2022bats,hepburn2022model}.
-However, this strategy requires tuning the distance metric that determines when stitching is allowed, and is potentially infeasible if the combinatorial set of all legal stitches is large enough to make augmenting every possible trajectory infeasible.
+\textbf{Increasing Compositionality by Data Augmentation:} Another strategy to increase compositionality is \emph{data augmentation}, where data is modified during training to teach the model equivariance to a transformation~\cite{biscione2021convolutional,shorten2019survey}.
+The most common augmentation to encourage stitching is stitching together sub-trajectories in the training set randomly~\cite{ghugare2024closing,char2022bats,hepburn2022model,lee2025state}.
+However, this strategy requires tuning the distance metric that determines when segments are close, and is infeasible for datasets with a large combinatorial set of legal stitches because such sets often grow exponentially.

-We instead focus on augmenting the data to provide positional equivariance.
-Specifically, we examine \emph{positional augmentation}, where the position of specific states within a trajectory are randomized during training such that the model cannot overfit to a state's position.
-We implement this by sampling a random state from a training trajectory, removing the states before that state, and then padding the end of the trajectory with the final state until it is the same length as the original trajectory, such that the trajectory is randomly "shifted" by a number of states.
-This modified trajectory is then used when training our planner. \footnote{This assumes that the environment can be kept at the same state by the agent, which is true of our environments.
-Alternatives include masking out the remainder of the trajectory or allowing for mixed-length trajectories during training.}
+We instead focus on augmenting the data to provide shift equivariance.
+Specifically, we randomize the position of states in a trajectory during training to prevent the model from overfitting to a state's position.
+We sample a random state in a trajectory, removing states in the past, and then pad the end of the trajectory with the final state, so that the trajectory is randomly "shifted" by a number of states.